DvlpSpc/dvlpspc.github.io/grants.md

 In addition to monetary support, a variety of in-kind contributions can potentially be provided by DevelopSpace in collaboration with the project.
 Examples could include data storage and computing resources, technical and scientific review and advice, and assistance with broader fundraising and project administration activities.
+Non-monetary support can be made available to projects not selected for funding, which could help prepare a project for subsequent funding rounds.
+You may also contact us for information about potential advisory support during concept formulation and proposal preparation.

 Proposals are encouraged globally, although US Government regulations may limit what entities can be supported.
 Support for non-US entities may require additional